The moment that will have excited Louis-Dreyfus plus SAFC's penalty debate: What you might have missed at MK Dons

-The moment that will have excited Kyril Louis-Dreyfus plus Sunderland's penalty debate: What you might have missed at MK Dons
+The moment that will have excited Kyril Louis-Dreyfus and Sunderland's penalty debate: What you might have missed at MK Dons

 Many will have seen the highlights of Sunderland’s 2-1 win at MK Dons – but there were a few moments the cameras may have missed.